About Thelema-𓁧 Wandering Stars

 The gods are written in English in the Book of Law as Nuit, Hadit, and Ra Hoor Khuit; with Aiwass the revealer in Chapter One being later identified by Crowley as his Holy Guardian Angel, the reincarnation of the “akh” or effective spirit of the deceased priest.

 To summarise, Thelema emphasizes love and self-realization, encouraging freedom of personal exploration and expression and the pursuit of one’s unique “pure will.”
 Imagine a collective society based upon Thelema, where human potential and overall spiritual evolution are maximized in every individual.
-Such is a contradistinction with the raging fascism gaining power today.
+Such is in contradistinction with the raging fascism gaining power today.

-If you want to delve deeper, I invite you to read “Thelema and the Threefold Book of Law - The Egyptian Dispensation.”
-Available in .pdf format upon request.
-Or, should you wish to dive right in and read the book, go here for a brief Introduction and Links to the Three Chapters and the Short Comment: Liber 'L' vel Legis - The Threefold Book of Law
+Or, if you are brave and wish to dive right in and read the book, go here for a brief Introduction and Links to the Three Chapters and the Short Comment:

 In Maa’t,